hlysine/readable-regexp/README.md

 #### Step 2 - Implement the tokens

-Use the `defineCustomToken` function to implement the tokens.
+Use the `defineToken` function to implement the tokens.
 This function takes the name of the token and its implementation and returns the implemented token.

 **For CONSTANT tokens:**